nicksteinbauer/redbarncms/src/pages/about/index.md

       is leading coordination efforts with two cities, the state DOT and multiple third parties.
     author: Ginger Ferguson, Sound Transit  Lynnwood Link 200 Project Manager
-  - quote: As an owner’s representative, I found Rebekah’s leadership, creativity, tenacity and knowledge produced a great design, and a really FUN experience.
-Working with multiple stakeholders, she handled changing requirements with aplomb and shrewd insight.
-At weekly meetings, she was organized and prepared to answer very technical questions in a way that less technically trained people could understand.
-Her detailed understanding of code requirements allowed us to follow a fast track permit process.
-I value her judgment and admire the broad range of her abilities.
-    author: Jon Ridgeway, Owner's Representative Lower Duwamish Trail and Fish Passage Project
   - quote: Red Barn's civil engineering team is responsive and takes the time to get into the details.
-    author: Verizon
+    author: Telecom Client
   - quote: "After working with Red Barn, the Board has decided that Red Barn should manage all future projects from start to finish. "
     author: Rich Johnston, President Vertical World
-  - quote: "Rebekah's leadership in coming up with effective solutions to our many jobs within the City of Seattle has helped the firm establish lower construction costs "
+  - quote: Rebekah's leadership in coming up with effective solutions to our many jobs within the City of Seattle has helped the firm establish lower construction costs.
-    author: Verizon
+    author: Telecom Client
   - quote: Red Barn is doing a great job for PGH Wong Engineering on Lynnwood Link.
 Put them on your team.
     author: Mike Motil PM Sound Transit Lynnwood Link GC/CM, PGH Wong Inc.
-  - quote: They made a completely foreign process feel like a walk in the park
+  - quote: They made a completely foreign process feel like a walk in the park.
     author: Peter Sobol, Eminence Homes, LLC
 teamtitle: Our Team
 featuredimage: /img/services.jpg